cpldcpu/Gen2-Addressable-RGB/docs/Gen2_ARGB_protocol_analysis.md

 The first phase of the initialization is to assign addresses to each substring.
 A special arbitration procedure is used for that with the following sequence.

 1. Send command 0x20 to reset the addresses of all substrings.
-2. Send command 0x11 to assign address one to one substring.
+2. Send command 0x11 to assign address 0x01 to one substring.
 3. After sending the command, pull the dataoutput low and put in it Hi-Z state.
 4. Wait if a high pulse is received from a substring, confirming the address assignment.

 When an uninitialized substring receives the command 0x11, it will wait for a random time between 10 µs and 60 µs, test whether the input is still low.
 If the input is still low, it means that no other substring has claimed address 0x01.
-It will then pull high Din, and store the address 0x01 internally.
+It will then pull high Din for 60µs, and store the address 0x01 internally.

 <p align='center'>
 <img src="../_images/GEN2_initializestring.png" alt="Substring initialization" width="70%"/>